 1. Get some exercise

 Sure, you’re reading this because you’re tired and need more energy, so why in the world would you want to exercise right now?!
-While it’s difficult to motivate yourself to move when you’re tired, a brisk walk or a few minutes of physical activity will boost your energy level way more than caffeine will.
+While it’s difficult to motivate yourself to move when you’re tired, a brisk walk or a few minutes of physical activity boosts your energy level way more than a cup of coffee or any other type of caffeine.

 2. Decrease the room temperature

-When you feel lethargic you may be tempted to reach for a candy bar or other sugary snack.
-Sugar can give you a quick energy boost, but it’s followed by a crash that leaves you feeling worse than before you snacked!
-Choose energy boosting snacks like peanut butter on apples, string cheese and turkey or chicken slices, almonds, quinoa, or dried fruit.
+When you feel lethargic, you may be tempted to reach for a candy bar or other sugary snack.
+Sugar can give you a quick energy boost, but it’s followed by a crash that leaves you feeling worse than before you snack!
+Choose energy-boosting snacks like leafy greens, peanut butter on apples, string cheese, turkey or chicken slices, almonds, quinoa, or dried fruit.
+High-protein, healthy carbohydrate foods and whole grains can help keep your blood sugar levels at a good place.

 4. Drink a lot of water

-Most of your brain and your body is water and the majority of people simply do not drink enough water to stay hydrated.
+Most of your brain and your body are water, and the majority of people simply do not drink enough water to stay hydrated.
 When you are even just slightly dehydrated, everything in your body will slow down.
 This leads to feeling tired.

 5. Eat smaller and more frequent meals